PearlCxndy/Umwelt/README.md

 ## Project Description

 The project aims to reflect non-human organisms sensory experiences of world, through an interactive digital installation.
 The project name is the term, "Umwelt" that has been mentioned in the book *An Immense World* by Ed Yong.
 This termtranslates to "environment" or "surroundings" but also connotes the particular perspective of a particular organism, shaped by its sensory organs capabilities and perceptual systems.
+Our aim was to expand the vision of non-human beings into humans' sensory world, to allow them to

 ---
 ## Technical Description
----
+The project is an interactive, projection mapped, revolving cube.
+A digital environment of four different animals' visions, is reflected as a game (made in Unity) on each vertical face.
+The revolving happens manually and an autoencoder reads the rotation data and sends it into Unity and to Touhdesigner(for projection mapping), consecutivley.

 ## Proccess

 **1. Ideation**